Bouni/kicad-jlcpcb-tools/README.md

 ## Development

-1. fork repo
+1. Fork repo
-2. git clone forked repo
+2. Fit clone forked repo
-3. install pre-commit `pip install pre-commit`
+3. Install pre-commit `pip install pre-commit`
-4. setup pre-commit `pre-commit install`
+4. Setup pre-commit `pre-commit run`
-5. create feature branch `git switch -c my-awesome-feature`
+5. Create feature branch `git switch -c my-awesome-feature`
-6. make your changes
+6. Make your changes
-7. commit your changes `git commit -m "Awesome new feature"`
+7. Commit your changes `git commit -m "Awesome new feature"`
-8. push to GitHub `git push`
+8. Push to GitHub `git push`
 9. Create PR

-Make sure you make use of pre-commit-hooks in order to format everything nicely with `black` In the near future I'll add ruff / pylint and possibly other pre-commit-hooks that enforce nice and clean code style.
+Make sure you make use of pre-commit hooks in order to format everything nicely with `black` In the near future I'll add `ruff` / `pylint` and possibly other pre-commit-hooks that enforce nice and clean code style.